pezy-computing/flgen/README.md

 The `from` argument is to specify how to search the given file or directory.
 You can specify one of three below.

 * a directory path
-    * Seach the given file or directory from the directory path specified by the `from` argument.
+    * Search the given file or directory from the directory path specified by the `from` argument.
+* `:cwd`
+    * Search the given file or directory from the current working directory.
 * `:current`
     * Search the given file or directory from the directory where the current filelist is.
 * `:root`